Separations

 Agilent 1260 HPLC

 High-Performance Liquid Chromatography (HPLC) is a powerful analytical technique used for the separation, identification, and quantification of individual components in a mixture.
 It involves pumping a liquid sample through a column packed with a stationary phase, where the components of the mixture interact differently with the stationary phase and are separated based on their affinity for the mobile and stationary phases, allowing for the analysis of a wide range of compounds, including pharmaceuticals, biomolecules, and environmental pollutants.
-Our system has both a Uv-Vis diode array detector (DAD) and a Fluorescence detector (FLD).
+Our system has both a UV-Vis diode array detector (DAD) and a Fluorescence detector (FLD).
 Furthermore, our system has a heated column compartment and an autosampler.

 Agilent GC-MS/MS Triple Quad